ScooterAmerica/Bot/readme.txt

 	(PM) !say <message> - makes the bot say a message in ‘#dcs’ (PM) !hash <text> - returns md5 hash of text sent (PM) !invite <nickname> <channel> - invite a user to a specific channel.
 Also sends a message to that user.

+INVITE AND IDENTIFY (BOT ITSELF)
+	!identify will now have the Bot identify with NickServ so he can get his cloak from services (he likes to play ninja).
+Also took the smart route for once and didnt put his password to identify right in the code.
+Instead he's got a nifty password file for that sort of thing (okay, its not really that innovative or "nifty", but i still thought it was worth a mention.
+	!invite takes care of the part where im lazy and got tired of having to PM the bot to join a new channel.
+Now just /invite <bot> like you would any other person and the bot will automatically join the channel.